chits-nema/Vision-Stick/README.md

 ---

 ## Dependencies & Setup
-1) flask Server
-   We created a HTTPS server using the Flask framework with the purpose of storing incoming frames from the Pi 5 cameras.
+1) We created a HTTPS server using the Flask framework with the purpose of storing incoming frames from the Pi 5 cameras.
 This server runs in an external host (i.e. Windows Laptop); with the main goal of executing the Stereo-Vision module in this device.
 Thus, this relieves the Raspberry Pi 5 of executing CPU-intensive operations, reducing the overhead and thus allowing the system to work within the real-time constraints of such an assisting device.

 2) Camera Calibration

-3) Misc. of Python libraries
-   In the source codes, we used libraries such as: flask, numpy, opencv, supervision, requests and ssl.
+3) In the source codes, we used many ubiquitous python libraries such as: flask, numpy, opencv, supervision, requests and openssl.
 This enables the logical integration of the stereovision model with the server manager code and various mathematical operations.

-4) Raspberry Pi 5 libraries
-   In order to program the logic of the implemented circuits we have used various phyton libraries, such as gpiozero, picamera2, numpy and cv.
+5) In order to program the logic of the implemented circuits we have used various phyton libraries as well; such as gpiozero, picamera2, numpy and cv.
 As one can infer by their name these allow to define the explicit behavior of the gpio pins and the connected camera modules.

-5) Modules
-   We also implemented our own phyton classes and modules to manage important functionalities and objects, these are SendingClient, and generic classes such as DisplayManager and StereoVissionProcessor.
+6) Of course, we also implemented our own phyton classes and modules to manage important functionalities and objects, these are SendingClient, and generic classes such as DisplayManager and StereoVissionProcessor.

 ---